eslint/eslint/docs/user-guide/configuring.md

 * You cannot write `ignorePatterns` property under `overrides` property.
 * `.eslintignore` can override `ignorePatterns` property of config files.

+If a glob pattern starts with `/`, the pattern is relative to the base directory of the config file.
+For example, `/foo.js` in `lib/.eslintrc.json` matches to `lib/foo.js` but not `lib/subdir/foo.js`.

+If `--config` option provides a config, the ignore patterns that start with `/` in the config are relative to the current working directory rather than the base directory of the given config.
+For example, if `--config configs/.eslintrc.json` is present, the ignore patterns in the config are relative to `.` rather than `./configs`.

 ### `.eslintignore`

 You can tell ESLint to ignore specific files and directories by creating an `.eslintignore` file in your project's root directory.
 The `.eslintignore` file is a plain text file where each line is a glob pattern indicating which paths should be omitted from linting.
 For example, the following will omit all JavaScript files: